zencart/documentation/content/user/about_us/donate.md

 Please note: Zen Ventures, LLC is not a charity, but your gift can be written off as a normal business expense.

+If you have a Github account, you may [donate through Github](https://github.com/sponsors/zencart).